We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 According to the urban dictionary, commute regret can go hand-in-hand with a ‘soul crushing’ effect that walking into an empty, ‘ghost town-like’ office has.

-The fact is, both sentiments can be detrimental for organisations wishing to encourage their workforce into the office.
+The fact is, both scenarios can be detrimental for organisations wishing to encourage their workforce into the office.

 In theory, the IPE and HRSVP feature should help avoid such situations.
 By seeing who is attending in person vs remotely, you could conceivably: